-Hi Suzie – the positive takeaways from this experience is that you asked for feedback.
+But the positive takeaways from this experience is that you asked for feedback.
 But yes, some companies are conservative, even if the dress code for the office is smart casual, which can allow bare legs.
 The people working there already have jobs.
 I always suggest that candidates dress appropriately for the sector they wish to interview for.
 Each profession also has its own uniform and judgments are made on appearances.

 Recently one candidate I know, was advised not to come for a second interview wearing red (co-ordinating, expensive) ballet pumps.
-For some reason they would not have gone down well with the senior management and she was given the heads up and went on to get the position.
-There are also cultural differences, age and even religious factors which might come into play and you may not even be aware of those until you get to the interview.
+For some reason they would not have gone down well with the senior management and she was given the heads up before a second interview and went on to get the position.
+There are also cultural differences, age and even religious factors which might come into play and you may not even be aware of those until you get to the interview and meet the people involved.
 So caution is advisable.

-My own feeling is that you might have to consider that there were other factors involved, but the interviewer chose not to disclose them.
+My own feeling is that you might have to consider that there were other deal breaking elements involved, but the interviewer chose not to disclose them.